kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 Github use the term **Pull Request**, but ignore the name and associate features for now.

-Here are the overview steps:
+Here are the overview processes:

 1. Create Pull Request from Github Desktop, or in repository's **Pull Requests** at Github
 1. Select **Create Pull Request**